renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

     "/review",
 ]
 ```
-This means that when new code is pushed to the PR, the Khulnasoft Merge will run the `describe` and `review` tools, with the specified parameters.
+This means that when new code is pushed to the PR, the Pr Merge will run the `describe` and `review` tools, with the specified parameters.

 ### GitHub Action
-`GitHub Action` is a different way to trigger Khulnasoft Merge tools, and uses a different configuration mechanism than `GitHub App`.<br>
+`GitHub Action` is a different way to trigger Pr Merge tools, and uses a different configuration mechanism than `GitHub App`.<br>
 You can configure settings for `GitHub Action` by adding environment variables under the env section in `.github/workflows/pr_insight.yml` file.
 Specifically, start by setting the following environment variables:
 ```yaml